 There is a substantial objection from local residents or from a statutory consultee;

-The proposal is in conflict with the Unitary Development Plan (UDP);
+The proposal is in conflict with the Local Development Framework

 The officer's recommendation is to refuse the development where substantial support for the development is received;

-The Committee Chairman or a local Ward Councillor requests (on sound planning grounds) that the application be referred to committee;
+The Committee Chairperson or a local Ward Councillor requests (on sound planning grounds) that the application be referred to committee;

 The proposal would have a significant environmental or economic impact;